JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ### Function names

-Names of functions, properties and local variables start with a lower case letter and use the camel case and no underscores:
+Names of functions, properties and local variables start with a lower case letter and use camel case and no underscores:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>